-Earth Day is on it’s way April 22nd.
+Earth Day is on it’s way- April 22nd.
 In honor of Earth Day, we’re sharing 22 ways in which we can help improve our earth by reducing, reusing, and recycling.
-Along with the help of Make and Takes “green” contributor Sabrena, we’ve gathered 22 ways to celebrate and recycle for Earth Day!
+We’ve gathered ways to celebrate and recycle for Earth Day!

 *Make sure to get the kids involved and help encourage taking care of our planet for years to come!

 22 Ways to Reduce, Reuse, and Recycle

 1. 50 crafts to make with kids for Earth Day: I’ve gathered all the fun crafts we’ve made here at Make and Takes that include recycled materials.
 Add a little glue or paint and you’re set for an earth-friendly craft day!
 Kids will love this Egg Carton Art idea!

 2. Always carry reusable grocery bags: I try to carry a scrunched up reusable bag in my purse at all times.
 I also keep a few cloth bags in the back of my car.
 It’s super simple to keep them near you and bring into the grocery store!